coverclock/com-diag-bin/README.md

 All of the scripts have names starting with "pi".
 Those that start with "piimage" deal with binary disk images and/or unmounted storage devices.
-Those that start with "pilocal" deal with mounted file systems.
-I run the pilocalbackup script on the Raspberry Pi that I am backing up;
-the other scripts can be run on a RPi or another host.
+Those that start with "pilocal" deal with individual files and mounted file systems.
+I run the pilocalbackup script on the Raspberry Pi that I am backing up; the other scripts can be run on a RPi or another host accessing the boot media through, for example, a card adapter with a USB interface.

 In the examples below, /dev/sdx is a micro-SD (uSD) card for a Raspberry PI on which /dev/sdx1 (partition one) is the boot partition and /dev/sdx2